2015 New Taipei water park fire: Injuries and fatalities

 The injured were treated in over 50 hospitals across Taiwan.
 As of 29 November 2015, 15 of the 497 injured had died, 44 victims remained hospitalized, and 11 were being treated at intensive care wards, while fifty-seven others were discharged from hospitals after treatment.
 Most of the injured were tertiary students in their twenties and late teens who had just started their summer vacation.
 An earlier estimate of 519 injured was due to double-counting of patients that were transferred between hospitals.

-Many victims were lightly clad because of hot weather (36.6 C) and the water park venue, and suffered burns over large portions of their bodies.
+Many victims were lightly clothed because of hot weather (36.6 C) and the water park venue, and suffered burns over large portions of their bodies.
 Some victims suffered burns to 80–90% of their skin.

 Four foreigners injured in the event were flown home via International SOS flights for follow-up medical treatment on 29 June: two to Hong Kong (Queen Mary Hospital and Prince of Wales Hospital), one to Shanghai (Ruijin Hospital) and one to Singapore (Singapore General Hospital).

-Two suicides were linked to the event: a father of a surviving burn victim committed suicide, while another suicidal man donated his skin to the victims.
+Two suicides were linked to the event: a father of a surviving burn victim committed suicide by hanging, while another man, who also killed himself by hanging, wanted to donate his skin to the victims.